The 30 Best Fall Weekend Getaways

 Soak up culture in Boston

 Make the journey to Beantown in early October before this beloved New England city becomes too cold.
 Not only are the stunning tones of the fall present throughout its many parks, but Boston offers plenty of frugal fall activities and entertainment for your curious kiddos.
 From exploring the Boston Public Garden and walking along the Charles River to booking a child-friendly show in the Theater District or touring the Museum of Fine Arts, your fall excursion can double as a learning opportunity.
-Stay at XV Beacon in a suite built for your family, complete with a rooftop view to toast your apple cider.
+Stay at XV Beacon in a suite built for your family, complete with a rooftop view to toast your apple cider and enjoy New England fall to the fullest.

 Get off the grid in Maine